microsoft/TypeScript-Website/packages/documentation/copy/en/tutorials/Gulp.md

 ## Babel

 First install Babelify and the Babel preset for ES2015.
-Like Uglify, Babelify mangles code, so we'll need vinyl-buffer and gulp-sourcemaps.
+Like Terser, Babelify mangles code, so we'll need vinyl-buffer and gulp-sourcemaps.
 By default Babelify will only process files with extensions of `.js`, `.es`, `.es6` and `.jsx` so we need to add the `.ts` extension as an option to Babelify.

 ```shell